The Different Types of Groynes

 A potential solution to this would be to use plastic wood instead of regular wood.
-You can handle and cut plastic wood in the same way as normal wood, but it will not rot or discolor.
+You can handle and cut plastic wood in the same way as normal wood, but it will not rot or discolor, offering a strong advantage to groynes unforeseen in other materials.
 Moreover, plastic wood can include fiberglass reinforcements that make it tougher than regular wood.

 Steel’s vulnerabilities make it inapt for groyne composition in most cases.
 It is usually much more effective as a reinforcement for concrete since the two materials cover each other’s weaknesses.
 The concrete removes direct water contact from the steel, while the steel makes the concrete more hard-wearing, as stated above.